drNoob13/batteryimprove/README.md

 * max-performance <- 19/100 is equivalent to set maximum CPU freq @ 800MHz  (intel i7-8750H)
 * min-performance <- 19/100 is equivalent to set minimum CPU freq @ 800MHz (intel i7-8750H)
 * Turbo Boost <- disable
+**Note**: You should experiment and try different `max_perf_pct value` and see what best suits your need.
+Suggest: if you are using in battery mode, try first with a value between 20-30%.
+If you are on AC, try a value between 70-90%.

 **AC Mode**:
 ```bash